ministryofjustice/tech-docs-github-pages-publisher/README.md

 ### Base Image and Ruby

 > [!NOTE]
-> Dependabot should ignore this because its not pinned using a SHA, if it does try to update, it will fail the Container Structure Test
+> Dependabot might try to update this to the latest `ruby` image, but doing so will fail the [Container Structure Test](test/container-structure-test.yml)

 The base image is derived from [tech-docs-gem's](https://github.com/alphagov/tech-docs-gem) latest supported Ruby version, which can be found in their [test matrix](https://github.com/alphagov/tech-docs-gem/blob/main/.github/workflows/test.yaml#L17).